Spring-SpringBoard/SpringBoard-Core/doc/source/map_features.rst

 To import new features you need to perform the following steps:

-1. Find existing feature sets (e.g. `SpringFeatures<https://github.com/Spring-Helper-Projects/spring-features>`_) or make your own following the official `Spring docs<https://springrts.com/wiki/Gamedev:FeatureDefs>`_.
+1. Find existing feature sets (e.g. `SpringFeatures <https://github.com/Spring-Helper-Projects/spring-features>`_) or make your own following the official `Spring docs <https://springrts.com/wiki/Gamedev:FeatureDefs>`_.

 2. Copy features into your project and restart.

-Below is an example of how to copy ``SpringFeatures`` into a SpringBoard project.
+Below is an example of how to import ``SpringFeatures`` into a SpringBoard project.

 .. image:: img/features/features1.jpg
    :align: center